 - Do not store saffron in a plastic container or bag.

-The outcome of my saffron tests –
+The outcome of my saffron tests

-The Hungarian saffron I bought (on the right) was either entirely fake or heavily adulterated.
 And yes, I know the Spanish saffron on the left should not have been left in its original plastic bag.
 But at least I took my own advice.
 After researching for this post and learning it should be in glass, I immediately transferred that saffron to a repurposed clean glass bottle.

 Here is a close-up of the Hungarian batch that flunked the tests.

 From my tests, It seemed that the two Spanish saffron batches, from a vendor in Barcelona and from Trader Joes, seemed to be the real deal.
-Now to make one of José Andres’ fabulous-looking paella recipes!
+What to make with saffron?

 Jane Butterfield says